argoproj/argoproj/community/feature-status.md

 _Beta_ features are usually enabled by default and are not considered as experimental. _Beta_ features are considered in its early maturity stage.
-This means that common use cases are functional but there are known uncovered edge cases.
+This means that common use cases are functional, but there are known uncovered edge cases.
 Edge cases will be tracked as issues and are expected to be voted on.
-Votes take place by adding a thumbs up emoji reaction in the main description of an issue.
+Votes take place by adding a thumbs-up emoji reaction in the main description of an issue.
 In most cases, issues with more votes will take higher priority. _Beta_ features may not be backwards compatible with previous releases of the feature